-Lighthouse Devotions was birth as a result of my love and attraction to what I consider is one of the best representatives of a Christian, lighthouses.
+Lighthouse Devotions was birth as a result of my love and attraction for what I consider are the best representatives of a Christian, lighthouses.
 As a minister, I have written and preached many sermons and Bible studies.
 But it wasn’t until my precious wife, Maribel, turned to me one day (April 2016) and said, “You are such a good writer, why don’t you write Christian devotions?” that I considered starting a blog.
 But, write?
 Me?
 That is not my gift.
 My gift (to God all the glory) has been creative design, not writing.
 Well, maybe it’s just like writing a sermon I thought.
 Besides, I would most likely write about lighthouses since that is a subject that I am also very familiar with.

 It’s been over a year and now Lighthouse Devotions have blessed people from all over the world!
 They have even been used in Prison Ministries and High School Bulletin boards.
 To God all the glory!